-A jewel in the crown in Atlantic Canada
+A jewel in the crown of Atlantic Canada

-As a focal region for the Nature Conservancy of Canada (NCC) in Nova Scotia, the Pugwash River Estuary is a mixture of forest and marsh that borders some of the most sought-after oceanfront property in Nova Scotia.
-Sheltering prime habitat for waterfowl ranging from Canada geese to green-winged teals, Pugwash is truly a spectacular and valuable conservation area.
+As an important region for the Nature Conservancy of Canada (NCC) in Nova Scotia, the Pugwash River Estuary is a mixture of forest and marsh that borders some of the most sought-after oceanfront property in Nova Scotia.
+Pugwash shelters prime habitat for waterfowl ranging from Canada goose to green-winged teal.
+Pugwash is truly a spectacular and valuable conservation area.

 Pugwash at a glance

-- the largest estuary along the Northumberland Strait of Nova Scotia, particularly unique in that it exhibits a largely undeveloped shoreline;
+- Largest estuary along the Northumberland Strait of Nova Scotia, and is unique in that it features a largely undeveloped shoreline;

-- the area features diverse habitats, ranging from nutrient-rich salt marshes to sandy beaches that encircle some of the warmest waters north of the Carolinas.
+- Area features diverse habitats, ranging from nutrient-rich salt marshes to sandy beaches that encircle some of the warmest waters north of the Carolinas.